A number of complex forces are steering people away from the workforce, but arguably the most common one is burnout.

-There are a number of complex forces at play that are steering people away from the workforce, but arguably the most common and predominant, is burnout.
-“You can't just ignore the fact that people are burning out at insanely high rates,” said Anika Briner, Director of Human Capital at Enspira HR, rates that, in the long run, are not sustainable.
+A number of complex forces are steering people away from the workforce, but burnout is arguably the most common.
+“You can't just ignore the fact that people are burning out at insanely high rates,” said Anika Briner, Director of Human Capital at Enspira HR.

-Feeling burned out is akin to a state of exhaustion that’s exacerbated by the pandemic and the modern work environment.
-A modern focus on hyper-efficiency, paired with the pandemic’s work-from-home intensity, is the perfect recipe for turning hard workers into zombies.
+To be “burned out” is to be trapped in a state of exhaustion exacerbated by the pandemic and the current work environment.
+A modern focus on hyper-efficiency, paired with the pandemic’s work-from-home intensity, is the perfect recipe for turning formerly productive workers into zombies.

 “Businesses were fighting to survive, and therefore everything started to feel overly urgent,” Briner said.
-Looming deadlines blended into more looming deadlines.
-“Communication” turned into wall-to-wall Zoom meetings.
-The water cooler and shared empathy over the daily grind of work no longer existed.
-And the modern employee is often tasked with juggling more concurrent projects than ever before.
+Deadlines loomed and Zoom meetings multiplied, while water cooler chats about the daily grind disappeared.
+Today, employees are often tasked with juggling more concurrent projects than ever before.

-“I was working seven days a week, and I was always very, very busy,” he says.
+“I was working seven days a week, and was always very busy,” he says.
 So were his coworkers.
-But even after working twelve-hour days with kids at home, “I saw people feeling energized,”he says.
+But even after logging twelve-hour days with kids at home, “I saw people feeling energized,”he says.
 “There’s a strong passion and purpose.
 You’re working directly with a target population, and it feels good to change lives."

 “It’s just icing on the cake,” Ishii says.
-“If the cake is made with culture and mission, then those extras could help a ton.
+“If the cake is made with culture and mission, then those extras can help a ton.
 If not, then someone comes back from their vacation and they’re immediately burned out again.”

-“I think if you’re burnt out, and you realize that the burnout has to do with a misalignment between your company’s values and your own values, you need to leave,” Ishii said.
-“I’m not going to pretend there’s any other solution than that.
-It’s like in a relationship, when you try as hard as you can, but your values aren’t aligning, at a certain point you have to recognize your differences, cut your losses, and go find a workplace that works for you.”
+“If you’re burned out, and it’s due to a misalignment of your company’s values and your own, you need to leave,” Ishii says.
+“It’s like any relationship: when you try as hard as you can, but you realize your values just aren’t aligning, you have to cut your losses and go find a workplace that works for you.”

 Subscribe to our newsletter for regular insight and news